The SMART Program: Special Mentor Assisted Race Training Program

 This is especially true when it comes to the Pikes Peak International Hill Climb which is widely acknowledged as one of the most challenging road racing competitions in the world.
 You really do want to be perfect here.

-The SMART Program will include safety resources and instruction for both rookie drivers and riders.
-Longtime auto-racing and Pikes Peak experts, Fred Veitch and Jeff Zwart, will serve as the auto coaches, while Paul Livingston returns to mentor the motorcycle competitors.
+The SMART Program will include safety resources and instruction for rookie competitors.
+Longtime auto-racing and Pikes Peak experts, Fred Veitch and Jeff Zwart, will serve as the auto coaches, while Paul Livingston returns as the program mentor.

 “From my experience at Pikes Peak,” says Veitch, “racers must understand this venture demands just as much mental preparation as physical.
 With its excellent mentors and resources, the SMART Program ensures rookies are well prepared both mentally and physically to face the many challenges of Pikes Peak.”